shruti-mali08/shruti-portfolio/README.md

 - **Stack**: Figma, HTML/CSS, Google Fonts <br><br>

 - **Key Technical & Design Insight**:
-    - **Design-to-Code Fidelity**: Successfully bridged the gap between a high-fidelity Figma concept and a live HTML/CSS implementation, focussing on pixel-accurate translation of gradients, inner shadows, and layer blurring.
+    - **Design-to-Code Fidelity**: Translated high-fidelity **Figma** mockups into pixel-accurate **HTML/CSS**, replicating complex gradients, inner shadows, and layer blurring.
-    - **Aesthetic Balance**: Developed a "premium jewel-toned" visual system, moving away from literal clipart to use **Micro-Textures** and **Atmospheric Cues** that appeal to both children and adults.
-    - **Visual Engineering** Implemented a unique **Bleeding Technique** where icons are strategically clipped by button frames to create a dynamic background pattern rather than static imagery.
-    - **Material Design Emulation**: Engineered sophisticated shimmer effect using gradients and opacity to simulate physical materials like frosted ice, silver chrome, and emerald.
+    - Advanced Visual Engineering: Implemented "Micro-Textures" and a "Bleeding Technique" for icons to create a premium, jewel-toned aesthetic that simulates physical materials like frosted ice.
-    - **Responsive Information Architecture**: Utilized a modern **CSS Grid** layout to maintain a strict visual hierarchy and high contrast for accessibility, ensuring the calculator remains intuitive and readable.
+    - Responsive Layout: Utilized **CSS Grid** to maintain strict visual hierarchy and high contrast, prioritizing accessibility and layout integrity over functional logic.
-    - **Iterative Roadmap**: Managed the UI/UX Implementation Phase as a standalone milestone prioritizing layout fidelity and scalable styling before transitioning into functional JavaScript logic.

 ---

 ### 5. Advancements in Technology and Human Well-being - User Research
 - Honors Independent Study <br>
-**The Challenge**: Investigating the "double-edged sword" of modern technology by analuzinig its physical, psychological, and neurological impact on users.
+**The Challenge**: Investigating the "double-edged sword" of modern technology by analyzing its physical, psychological, and neurological impact on users.

 <br>

 - 🔗Research Repo: https://github.com/shruti-mali08/Technology-and-Well-Being.git

 - **Key Technical & Design Insight**:
-    - **Quantitative Survey Research**: Designed and executed a primary survey targeting the 11-25 age demographic, discovering that 60% of respondents identified an increase in insecurities due to social media use.
+    - **Quantitative HCI Research**: Conducted a semester-long honors study finding that 60% of adolescents identified increased insecurities due to social media use.
-    - **HCI & Neurological Analysis**: Examined how "doomscrolling" and the resultant sleep disturbance can hinder the body's ability to regenerate or produce critical neurotransmitters, such as Serotonin (responsible for neural activity) and Dopamine (responsible for executive functions like learning and emotional regulation).
-    - **Cognitive Performance Study**: Research the progressive depletion of human attention spans, citing a reduction from 12 seconds in 2000 to 8 seconds in 2015 due to media multitasking and digital interruptions.
-    - **Physical Ergonomics**: Investigated the "Text Neck" syndrome and sedentary lethargy caused by smart appliances, connecting device usage habits to spinal health and long-term physical well-being.
+    - **Cognitive & Physical Analysis**: Investigated the "double-edged sword" of tech, from neurotransmitter depletion caused by doomscrolling to the ergonomics of "Text Neck."
-    - **Ethical UX Advocacy**: Synthesized findings to advocate for "intentional" vs "mindless" technology use, focusing on how design elements like vibrant colors and pop-up notifications capture user interest while disrupting circadian rhythms.
+    - **Ethical Advocacy**: Synthesized findings to advocate for "intentional" design, exploring how UI elements like vibrant notifications can disrupt circadian rhythms.

 ---